Why do people so often

 rich and improving welfare.
 That is how wealth is distributed by

 governments.
-Despite persistent claims to the contrary,
+Despite persistent claims to the contrary ("trickle down"

 that’s the only reliable way to do it.
 Capitalism